 This course seeks to provide students with an introduction to advanced concepts of mass transport with an emphasis on biological systems.
 Students will be exposed to derivation of the conservation equations for heat, mass, and momentum.
 Following derivation of these laws, focus will be placed on mass transport applications, including diffusion, convection-diffusion, diffusion with reactions, and facilitated diffusion.
 Students will be able to apply mass transport equations to solve problems in biological systems.
-Corequisite(s): BME 418

-Prerequisite(s): BME 301 and CHE 202 Lecture: 3 Lab: 0 Credits: 3
+Prerequisite(s): BME 301 and CHE 202